abuicke/tarot/qabalah/Qabalah.md

 ## The Sephiroth (of the macrocosm)

 Kether -
-Chokmah -
+Chokmah - The Great Father
-Binah - The Causal Plane
+Binah - The Great Mother, The Causal Plane
 Chesed - Karma (as memory)
 Geburah - Karma (as destiny)
 Tiphareth - The Mental Plane